 Henry countered, “I’d agree with you, but then we’d both be wrong.
 I’m ready to fight.”

-“It looks like fun, and I also don’t care what you think… so it works out.”
-Henry held, then added, “But due to personal reasons, I won’t be holding myself accountable for my actions.”
+“It looks like fun, and I also don’t care what you think—so it works out,” Henry held, and then added, “But due to personal reasons, I won’t be holding myself accountable for my actions.”

 So Henry barreled into the mob.
 He pulverized a Mexican and then crippled an Anglo.
 He was agile as he latched onto two opposing men and smashed their heads together.
 Then he invaded an empty wagon and pounced down into another group of jerks.

-Several men (both Anglos and Mexicans) pressed forward into the crowd as standing by during a good fight wasn’t on their dance cards.
+Several men, both Anglos and Mexicans, pressed forward into the crowd, as standing by during a good fight wasn’t on their dance cards.
 A left assault to Manny collapsed him.
-An elderly man going down didn’t go un-noticed, but everyone mauled each other anyway.
+This elderly man going down didn’t go unnoticed, but everyone mauled each other anyway.

 Manny’s relatives snagged him to safety somehow and handed him his comforting statue.
 All the while the foray continued.

-For being a rich guy, Henry didn’t fall prone to the attacks as James had assumed.
+For being a rich guy, Henry didn’t fall prone to the attacks as James had assumed that he would.
 At one point, Henry slugged a man so hard that the injured bolted towards his horse and loped off into the sunset.

-All this was happening as James was just standing around being as moral as peppermint.
+All this was happening as James was just standing around being as benign as peppermint.

-The law hollered for the scramble to end, but the men continued to bloody each other’s noses and blacken eyes.
+The law hollered for the scramble to end, but the men continued to bloody each other’s noses and blacken each other’s eyes.

 Traveling with his henchmen and James, Henry came upon his parcel of land.
 At the red arroyo, flies were sometimes the first indication that something had died.
-But this early July day, the flies were hovered over a large display of vegetables that disguised themselves as human heads.
-Pumpkins, squash, gourds and melons were picked before the Latinos’ departure from their previous seven shanty towns and were in the shade of a hackberry tree on clean, swept ground.
-Clearly the community was gearing up for a contest of sorts to ease their melancholy.
+But this early July day, the flies were hovering over a large display of vegetables that had disguised themselves as human heads.
+Pumpkins, squash, gourds, and melons were picked before the Latinos’ departure from their previous seven shantytowns and were now resting in the shade of a hackberry tree.
+Clearly the community was gearing up for a contest of sorts—to ease their melancholy.

 They never could have known of Henry’s soft spot.
-You see, Henry’s brain had a bias favoring ‘seeing something’ rather than nothing in ordinary things.
-His brain loved to jump to a pattern that made sense of a situation…hence his feather with the Madonna image.
+You see, Henry’s brain had a bias, favoring seeing signs and portents, rather than nothing—in ordinary things.
+His brain loved to jump to a pattern that made sense of a situation; hence, his feather with the Madonna image.

 Manny, yesterday beat to smithereens, voiced, “Spare some change, please?” to Henry and his cohorts.
 Some of them no doubt had been the source of his troubles the day before.
 Manny had a small cloth bag.
-The donated shiny new coins clanked on something metal when they entered the bag.
-The riders felt they’d done their good deed of the day.
+The donated shiny, new coins clanked on his metal statue when they entered the bag.
+The riders felt they’d done their good deed for the day.

-But the mid-day bright sunshine in the huge rough neighborhood made the riders apologetic of the miserable atmosphere.
-They saw makeshift houses of crates and discarded metal.
-They saw small fires cooking tortillas and beans.
+But the midday sunshine in the rough neighborhood made the riders apologetic of the miserable atmosphere.
+They saw makeshift houses of crates and discarded metal—and small fires cooking tortillas and beans.
 Scantily dressed munchkins darted about, afraid of the strangers.
-Women gathered their babies and men resumed their combative posture from the preceding day.
+Women gathered their babies, and men resumed their combative posture from the preceding day.

 Alarmed eyes widened.

-Just three months prior in Mexico, it took 5000 soldiers to capture Geronimo, 24 warriors and their women and children.
-Henry made a rough guestimate that he was dealing with hundreds of displaced and angry Mexicans.
-On the contrary, he and his ruffians numbered at six.
-Seven if you counted James, who was a coward.
+Just three months prior in Mexico, it took five thousand soldiers to capture Geronimo, twenty-four warriors, and their women and children.
+Henry made a rough estimate that he was dealing with hundreds of displaced and angry Mexicans.
+He and his ruffians numbered six—seven if you counted cowardly James.